nashville-software-school/bangazon-inc/book-1-orientation/chapters/QUEST.md

     using System.Collections.Generic;

     // Every class in the program is defined within the "Quest" namespace
-    // Classes within the same namespace and refer to one another without a "using" statement namespace Quest
+    // Classes within the same namespace refer to one another without a "using" statement namespace Quest
     {
         class Program